 Kuo remained secretive in America, teaching only the barest essentials to students while requiring endless hours of training.
 He showed how to do the moves, but not to use them.
 He only taught rudimentary push hands.

-I trained simultaneously under two other kung fu masters while in my first year under Sifu; Brendan Lai for Seven Star Preying Mantis, and YC Wong for Southern Hung Gar.
-I was spending my entire day practicing three different styles of shaolin.
+I trained simultaneously under two other kung fu masters while in my first year under Sifu; Brendan Lai for Seven Star Praying Mantis, and YC Wong for Southern Hung Gar.
+I was spending my entire day practicing three different styles of Shaolin.
 I had come to San Francisco from a year of kung fu training in L.A. to learn from the real Chinese masters.